rehive/docs/source/includes/_accounts.md

 }
 ```

-Set the active currency for a user.
+Update the active currency for a user.
 Get the currency code and account reference from the currency list.

 ### Endpoint